dmorosinotto/XE_Vue/README.md

 And then you can simply navigate step-by-step with `git go XYZ` where XYZ is the tag (ex: 101 - 203 etc...)

+If you need some more [RESOURCES](slides/RESOURCES.md) I linked a lot of useful material here.

 Hope you enjoy it! - With all my :heart: to [VueJS](https://vuejs.org) & [XE](https://www.xedotnet.org) Community